 In the 2 to 3 months of growing, farmers can apply fertilizer 10 times.
 Before planting, farmers need to add well-rotted manure to the rows.
 Before planting, they also need pre-planting fertilizer.
 This is fertilizer rich in nitrogen.

 As the tomatoes grow, farmers need to apply fertigation.
 This is the most common tomato fertilizer.
 It is a water-soluble fertilizer that is applied to the drip-irrigation system.
 The application provides tomato plants with gradual nutrients giving them time to grow.

 After every three days, fertilizer with Calcium is added until you see the third inflorescence set.
 Afterwards, farmers can change the Nitrogen-Phosphorus-Potassium ratio to 1-1-2.
 The ratio is again changed to 1-1-3 when fruits are mature.
-If you don’t know about what the fertilizer number means, this well-explained article written by Stephanie will help you out.

 Higher potassium is needed towards maturity as tomatoes need it to produce bigger and well-shaped fruits.

 Most successful tomato farmers recommended creating a fertilization calendar.
 While every field is different and has different needs, you should know the tomato fertilizer needs.